Miltonly/Streets/420 Hincks Drive

 What kinds of homes are on 420 Hincks Drive?

-The street offers a mix of detached, semi-detached, and townhouse homes, mostly built in the 1990s and early 2000s.
-Lot sizes vary, with some properties offering deeper lots than typical for newer subdivisions.
+The street includes a mix of detached, semi-detached, and townhouse homes.
+Most were built in the late 1990s and early 2000s.

 Which schools serve 420 Hincks Drive?

-Public elementary catchment includes Irma Coulson PS and Tiger Jeet Singh PS; Catholic elementary is Our Lady of Fatima.
-Secondary students attend Milton District High School (public) or Bishop P.F.
-Reding Catholic SS (Catholic), all within a five-to-seven-minute drive.
+Public elementary students attend Irma Coulson PS or Tiger Jeet Singh PS; Catholic elementary is Our Lady of Fatima CES.
+Secondary options include Milton District HS and Bishop P.F.
+Reding CSS.

 How far is 420 Hincks Drive from Toronto?